Chr15w1986/Python_PP3/README.md

 ## PURPOSE

-'Numberex' is a number guessing game where either, You the user guesses the AI number, or the AI tries to guess the number you are thinking of.
-The project has been developed using Python programming language to create a command line app that will demonstrate the skills I have learnt.
+'Numberex' is a number guessing game where either you (the user) guesses the AI number, or the AI tries to guess the number you are thinking of.
+The project has been developed using the Python programming language to create a command line application that demonstrates the skills I have learnt.
 * Here is a link to the [final project](https://numberex.herokuapp.com/)

 ## INITIAL IDEA CONCEPT

-My initial idea for the project was to create a number guessing game to play against the computer or let the computer guess the users number.
+My initial idea for the project was to create a number guessing game to play against the computer or let the computer guess the user's number.
 The upper number limit can be chosen by the user for personalised difficulty.
 #
 ## CONTENTS